-- For a DB scheme without any possibility of reduction of benefits, this parameter should be 0. - For a pure DC scheme, this value should be 100%. - For DB schemes with some conditional or discretionary benefits, the value should be in-between, depending on the part of variance of technical provisions explained by financial profit sharing within the global variance of technical provisions.
+- For a DB scheme without any possibility of reduction of benefits, this parameter should be 0. - For a DC scheme without guarantees, this value should be 100%. - For DB schemes with some conditional or discretionary benefits, the value should be in-between, depending on the part of variance of technical provisions explained by financial profit sharing within the global variance of technical provisions.
 For the purposes of this exercise, IORPs can use a default value of 30%.

-$M{ss}$ : the maximum value of sponsor support.

-d: the expected duration of settlement of the sponsor support (when needed).
+M{ss} : the maximum value of sponsor support. - d : the expected duration of settlement of the sponsor support (when needed).